cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Specification.md

   </tr>
   <tr>
     <td>Data that includes time should include the time zone.</td>
     <td>Wherever possible, the time zone should be included with the data.
-It is preferred to use UTC for all time based entries.
+It is preferred to use local, Eastern time for all time based entries.
 This would allow a developer to display the correct time based on the user's location.</td>
   </tr>
   <tr>
     <td>Data should be published in a variety of formats so that the greatest number of uses (technical and nontechnical) can benefit from it. </td>